kfm1/Linkplayctl/README.md

 Linkplayctl requires Python 3 and these modules:
 * requests

-If your environment does not have the requests module, you can acquire it by installing pip.
+If your environment does not have the requests module already, the simplest way to acquire it is to install pip.
 On Ubuntu, try
 ```sudo apt-get install python3-pip```  or similar.